MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Update-MgPrivilegedAccessRoleSetting.md

   - `[RoleSetting <IMicrosoftGraphGovernanceRoleSetting>]`: governanceRoleSetting
   - `[TemplateId <String>]`:

-USERELIGIBLESETTINGS <IMicrosoftGraphGovernanceRuleSetting\[]>: The rule settings that are evaluated when a user tries to add an eligible role assignment.
+`USERELIGIBLESETTINGS <IMicrosoftGraphGovernanceRuleSetting[]>`: The rule settings that are evaluated when a user tries to add an eligible role assignment.
 The setting is not supported for now.
   - `[RuleIdentifier <String>]`: The id of the rule.
 For example, ExpirationRule and MfaRule.
   - `[Setting <String>]`: The settings of the rule.
 The value is a JSON string with a list of pairs in the format of Parameter_Name:Parameter_Value.
 For example, {'permanentAssignment':false,'maximumGrantPeriodInMinutes':129600}

-USERMEMBERSETTINGS <IMicrosoftGraphGovernanceRuleSetting\[]>: The rule settings that are evaluated when a user tries to activate his role assignment.
+`USERMEMBERSETTINGS <IMicrosoftGraphGovernanceRuleSetting[]>`: The rule settings that are evaluated when a user tries to activate his role assignment.
   - `[RuleIdentifier <String>]`: The id of the rule.
 For example, ExpirationRule and MfaRule.
   - `[Setting <String>]`: The settings of the rule.
 The value is a JSON string with a list of pairs in the format of Parameter_Name:Parameter_Value.
 For example, {'permanentAssignment':false,'maximumGrantPeriodInMinutes':129600}

-## RELATED LINKS

 ## RELATED LINKS